 Demand from online advertisers for keyword advertising on Baidu sites could continue to cause upward pressure on Baidu's Revenue per Search.

-The Internet penetration rate has steadily increased from 19% in 2008 to over 55% in 2017.
-China’s Internet penetration rate remains low compared to developed countries (for example, the U.S, U.K, France and Japan have penetration rates of over 85%).
+The Internet penetration rate has steadily increased but the Internet penetration rate remains low compared to developed countries (for example, the U.S, U.K, France, and Japan.

 Relatively low penetration rates translate into better opportunities for growth as the user base still remains low compared to the total population of the state.

-Chinese Online video market has exploded in recent years driven by increasing penetration of smartphone users as well as high speed internet in the region.
+The Chinese online video market has exploded in recent years driven by the increasing penetration of smartphone users as well as high-speed internet in the region.
 This is expected to continue to drive iQiyi online video streaming revenues in the coming years.